Tennis-Halep mauls Badosa on Centre Court return to reach quarters | Sports-Games

 Tennis-Halep mauls Badosa on Centre Court return to reach quarters

 Former champion Simona Halep marked her return to Centre Court on Monday with a scintillating performance to thrash fourth-seeded Spaniard Paula Badosa 6-1 6-2 and reach the Wimbledon quarter-finals.
-Playing on the main showcourt at the grasscourt Grand Slam for the first time since sweeping aside Serena Williams in the 2019 final, the 16th-seeded Romanian put on another show for the crowd on Monday.
+Playing on the main showcourt at the grasscourt Grand Slam for the first time since sweeping aside Serena Williams in the 2019 final, the 16th-seeded Romanian put on another show for the crowd.

-Former champion Simona Halep marked her return to Centre Court on Monday with a scintillating performance to thrash fourth-seeded Spaniard Paula Badosa 6-1 6-2 and reach the Wimbledon quarter-finals.

-Halep has been flying under the radar at the 2022 Championships but is now considered a serious title contender as the only former champion left in the draw and with none of the top 15 women's seeds remaining.
-She has yet to lose a set in the 2022 Championships.
+Halep has been flying under the radar at the 2022 Championships but is now considered a serious title contender as the only former champion left in the draw and with 11 straight wins on the All England Club's manicured lawns.
+None of the top 15 women's seeds, other than Tunisian third seed Ons Jabeur, have survived either.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)